jjawny/farm-youtube-engagement-using-live-thumbnails/README.md

 Lifespan of a refresh token? as of writing, they appear to be long-lived (~600k seconds ≈ 7 days).
 This is plenty of time for this project's purpose.
 Recommend storing in a secrets vault (e.g., Azure Key Vault) and restart API/create an operations endpoint to ping and hot reload the YouTube client with the new refresh token.

-1. Generate your Google OAuth Client [here](https://console.cloud.google.com/apis/credentials)
+1. Generate your Google OAuth Client [here](https://console.cloud.google.com/apis/credentials) (desktop to avoid needing redirect URLs etc)
    ![How to generate YouTube API key step 1](./README/how-to-create-youtube-oauth-client.jpg)
 1. Take note of your **Client ID** and **Client Secret**
 2. You may need to add your account (channel owner account) as a test user if your app is unpublished